graphile/worker/README.md

 Time phrases are comprised of a sequence of number-letter combinations, where the number represents a quantity and the letter represents a time period, e.g.
 `5d` for `five days`, or `3h` for `three hours`; e.g. `4w3d2h1m` represents
-`four weeks, three days, 2 hours and 1 minute` (i.e. a period of 44761 minutes).
+`4 weeks, 3 days, 2 hours and 1 minute` (i.e. a period of 44761 minutes).
+The
-The following time periods are supported:
+following time periods are supported:

 - `s` - one second (1000 milliseconds)
 - `m` - one minute (60 seconds)